 Adult: You must be the best in your class!
-Were you selected for the competition?
+Were you selected for the annual day show?

 Adult: Do your best.
 You may not be the best at this in your class.
 You may not be selected for every event.
 It's okay.
 Your job is to learn and ask for help when you need it.